Gman-Superfly/AKIRA/foundations/parallels/bec_analogy/BEC_CONDENSATION_INFORMATION.md

 │  T < T_c:  N₀ particles in ONE state, N-N₀ in others                 │
 │  T → 0:    Almost ALL particles in ONE state                         │
 │                                                                         │
-│  This is a PHASE TRANSITION — sudden, not gradual.                   │ │                                                                         │
+│  This is a PHASE TRANSITION, sudden, not gradual.                    │ │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```